 Many environmentalists and climate scientists are not familiar with economic research on environmental issues and have only vague ideas about what economics can bring to the climate change debate.
 Many economists make a different mistake, accepting unsubstantiated claims that the "science is settled" regarding the causes and consequences of climate change and then limiting their role in the debate to finding the most efficient way to reduce "carbon pollution."
-Both audiences need to be aware of what economists can bring to the climate change debate.
+Both audiences need to be aware of basic economic concepts that apply to climate change.

-The most valuable concept economists bring is opportunity cost, the value of something that must be given up to acquire or achieve something else.
-Every choice has a corresponding opportunity cost.
-By revealing those costs, economics can help policymakers discover cost-effective responses to environmental problems, including climate change (Block, 1990; Markandya and Richardson, 1992; Libecap and Steckel, 2011).
+Perhaps the most useful concept economists bring to the debate is that of opportunity cost, the value of something that must be given up to acquire or achieve something else.
+By revealing the true net costs of various policy options, economics can help policymakers discover cost-effective responses to environmental problems, including climate change (Block, 1990; Markandya and Richardson, 1992; Libecap and Steckel, 2011).

 A second key concept is the Environmental Kuznets Curve (EKC), pictured in Figure SPM.1.
 Fossil fuels and the technologies they power make it possible to use fewer resources and less surface space to meet human needs while also allowing environmental protection to become a positive and widely shared social value and objective.
-EKCs have been documented for a wide range of countries and air quality, water quality, and other measures of environmental protection (Yandle et al., 2004; Goklany, 2012; Bertinelli et al., 2012).
+EKCs have been documented for a wide range of countries and air quality, water quality, and other measures of environmental protection (Grossman and Krueger, 1995; Yandle et al., 2004; Goklany, 2012; Bertinelli et al., 2012).

-Economists can help compassionate people reconcile the real-world trade-offs of protecting the environment while using natural resources to produce the goods and services needed by humankind (McKitrick, 2010; Morris and Butler, 2013; Anderson and Leal, 2015).
+Economists can help compassionate people reconcile the real-world trade-offs of protecting the environment while using natural resources to produce the goods and services needed by humankind (Morris and Butler, 2013; Anderson and Leal, 2015).
 They have demonstrated how committed environmentalists can better achieve their goals by recognizing fundamental economic principles such as discount rates and marginal costs (Anderson and Huggins, 2008).
 They have shown how entrepreneurs can use private property, price signals, and markets to discover new ways to protect the environment (Anderson and Leal, 1997; Huggins, 2013).